scikit-learn/enhancement_proposals/slep011/proposal.rst

 <https://github.com/scikit-learn/scikit-learn/pull/13900>`_.

-At the very least, this makes fold-to-fold comparison between candidates impossible whenever the search strategy calls `evaluate_candidates()` more than once.
+At the very least, this makes fold-to-fold comparison between candidates impossible whenever the search strategy calls `evaluate_candidates` more than once.
 This can however cause bigger bugs in other scenarios, e.g. if we implement successive halving + warm start (details ommitted here, you may refer to `this issue
 <https://github.com/scikit-learn/scikit-learn/issues/15125>`_).

-In order to prevent any potential future bug and to prevent users from making erroneous comparisons, the `Successive Halving implementation
+In order to prevent any potential future bug and to prevent users from making erroneous comparisons between the candidates scores, the `Successive Halving implementation
 <https://scikit-learn.org/dev/modules/generated/sklearn.model_selection.HalvingGridSearchCV.html#sklearn.model_selection.HalvingGridSearchCV>`_
-forbids users from using stateful splitters, just like `SequentialFeatureSelection`.
+forbids users from using stateful splitters, just like `SequentialFeatureSelection` (see the note in the docstring for the `cv` parameter).

 Other issues
 ------------